dwyl/learn-elixir/README.md

 [1, 2, 3, true]
 ```

+Lists are enumerable, the [Enum](https://hexdocs.pm/elixir/Enum.html) module provides lots of useful functions.

 #### *Tuples*

 Elixir uses curly brackets to make a tuple

-Tuples are similar to lists except the items are stored in order:
+Tuples are similar to lists but are not suited to modifying sets of data:

 ```elixir
 iex> tuple = {:ok, "hello"}